-- Pain under the heal which develops gradually over time.
+- Pain under the heel develops gradually over time.

-- Symptoms are worse with weight-bearing activity such as running and jumping.
+- Symptoms are worse with weight-bearing activities such as running and jumping.

 Often an X-ray of the injured bone does not show any sign of a fracture.
 This is because it doesn’t show up on the X-ray until the fracture has actually started to heal.
 This will be around 2 to 3 weeks later.

 Calcaneal stress fracture squeeze test